 Ethan Sawyer talks about college admissions essays.

-Ethan Sawyer’s book, College Essay Essentials: A Step-by-Step Guide to Writing a Successful College Admissions Essay, helps students with this challenging process.
+Ethan Sawyer’s first book, College Essay Essentials: A Step-by-Step Guide to Writing a Successful College Admissions Essay, helps students with this challenging process.
 He walks students through the process of brainstorming, creating structure, reviewing samples, drafting and then the real work, revising and polishing the essay.

 He asks students to examine their core values and focus on which are most important to them in their lives.
 To me, it seems the exact right place to start.
 College admissions officers are looking to find out who you are, not just read a clever anecdote about your life.